Harmonic Analysis and Statistics of the First Galois Cohomology Group: Fourier analysis on adelic cohomology

 \section{Fourier analysis on adelic cohomology}

 Our goal is to study the average value of certain functions over the global cohomology classes $H^1(K,T)$.
 Given such a function $w$, we are looking to understand the summation

 This can appear as an average of an arithmetic function if $w(f)=w_X(f)$ is zero when $\inv(f)\ge X$, so that we can consider the limiting behavior as $X\to \infty$.
-It could also appear as a Dirichlet series, such as $w(f) = \inv(f)^{-s}$, on which we are interested in studying the meromorphic continuation.
+It can also appear as a Dirichlet series, such as when $w(f) = \inv(f)^{-s}$, of which we are interested in studying the meromorphic continuation.
 (Note that in many cases these two examples are intimately related, and results for one can imply results for the other.)